thmsdmcrt/ecs/README.md

 const Mouse = ecs.component(mouse, 'mouse');
 ```

 - **basic component**: like the shared component, but it provide by entity value.
-This required that the first argument is a `function`.
+In this case, the first argument must be a `function`.
 ```js
 const Position = ecs.component((x = 0, y = 0) => [x, y], 'position');
 ```

+The second argument of `ecs.component` method is an optionnal `string`, but it provide convenient access to component value, when iterating over [query](#queries) results.

 ### Entities